exponential-idle-guides/exponential-idle-guides/src/view/guides/2k-5k-guide.md

 The final three steps are the most important:
 1. Update your phi with the [phi calculator](https://conicgames.github.io/exponentialidle/students.html) while you go and not just in the beginning.
-2. Update your star permenant levels with the [star calculator](https://conicgames.github.io/exponentialidle/stars) at least once after ee4600.
+2. Update your star permanent levels with the [star calculator](https://conicgames.github.io/exponentialidle/stars) at least once after ee4600.
 3. Mentally prepare for a long push (it can take a while).

 #### Additional notes